thunlp/Dynamics-of-Zero-Shot-Generalization/README.md

 Please cite us if it is useful in your work:

 ```
-@misc{he2024zeroshotgeneralizationinstructiontuning,
+@misc{he2025righttimemattersdata,
-      title={Zero-Shot Generalization during Instruction Tuning: Insights from Similarity and Granularity},
+      title={The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning},
-      author={Bingxiang He and Ning Ding and Cheng Qian and Jia Deng and Ganqu Cui and Lifan Yuan and Huan-ang Gao and Huimin Chen and Zhiyuan Liu and Maosong Sun},
+      author={Bingxiang He and Ning Ding and Cheng Qian and Jia Deng and Ganqu Cui and Lifan Yuan and Haiwen Hong and Huan-ang Gao and Longtao Huang and Hui Xue and Huimin Chen and Zhiyuan Liu and Maosong Sun},
-      year={2024},
+      year={2025},
       eprint={2406.11721},
       archivePrefix={arXiv},
       primaryClass={cs.CL},